iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nv.dhhs.en___1.2.13/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.nv.dhhs.en 3 reviews"/>
 </p>

+> Not sure<br> :date: __2020-11-29 10:28:03__

+> Kind of a pointless app when after your test positive literally no one that contacts you knows the code necessary to self report.<br> :date: __2020-11-28 05:05:47__

+> I mean, sure, I suppose it'd work, but let's be real.
+The chances of anyone between the Sierra Nevada and the Rockies actually self-reporting is kind of on the low end.
+This makes the app basically useless.
+Something like it in Korea, that'd work fine, since they take contact tracing seriously<br> :date: __2020-11-27 00:02:59__

 > Couldn't reload app to get time and day to reload.<br> :date: __2020-11-22 19:27:23__

 > "Reload" Ineffective It's 08:00, and I have been out in public for an hour, but it last checked exposures at 3:15 yesterday.
 I do not normally leave Bluetooth on, so I have been turning off my Bluetooth at bedtime at night, and back on in the morning.
 Today I turned it back on before 06:00, and have tried to "reload" but it still won't re-check.
 I saw some others with the same issue; maybe it's Android, maybe it's Bluetooth but doesn't seem to work well.<br> :date: __2020-11-13 17:08:05__